mattwright324/youtube-comment-suite/README.md

 * Search for videos by location *latitude,longitude* within a *distance* from 1km to 1000km.
 * Discover frequency in activity by week of published videos & comments and see the most active & liked commentors.
 * Discover which videos have their comments disabled.
-* Achieve similar abilities of the *Comments* section under *Community* for any and every channel.
+* Achieve similar abilities of the *Comments* section under *Community* that YouTube creators use for any and every channel.
 * View and search offline, sans thumbnails, once a group has been archived. *Thumbnails are not saved locally!*

 **Does not** download thumbnails until they are viewed to conserve bandwidth & disk usage.
 Video and profile thumbnails are cached temporarily when viewed.
 Profile thumbnails will only show for the video channel owner and those that appear in the top 25 *Most Active Viewers* and *Most Liked Viewers* in a group.
 Locally saving thumbnails wastes bandwidth & disk space.